Wells Fargo Advisors head Mack remakes her old domain

-NEW YORK, Feb 7 (Reuters) - Mary Mack, who last month became head of Wells Fargo Advisors, the second largest U.S. brokerage firm, has reorganized the sprawling strategy group she ran before her promotion.
+NEW YORK (Reuters) - Mary Mack, who last month became head of Wells Fargo Advisors, the second largest U.S. brokerage firm, has reorganized the sprawling strategy group she ran before her promotion.

 In a memo to employees on Friday, the 51-year-old executive said she has split the Financial Services Group that was responsible for broker recruiting, products and technology into three units with their heads reporting directly to her.